-- a) If you have never had a TB test OR if it has been over 12 months since receiving your last negative TB test, you have two options for initial TB clearance.
+- a) If you have never had a TB test or if it has been over 12 months since receiving your last negative TB test, you have two options for initial TB clearance.
 TB clearance is required even if you have had prior BCG inoculation. - 1.
-A baseline "Two-Step" TB skin test (PPD) - i.
-The dates "tested" and "read" with results reported in "mm" induration must be included for all skin tests. - ii.
-A two-step series will take a minimum of 9 days to complete from the step-one "test" date to the step-two "read" date. day step two is administered is the date used for expiration.
+A baseline "Two-Step" TB skin test (PPD) The dates "tested" and "read" with results reported in "mm" induration must be included for all skin tests.
+A two-step series will take a minimum of 9 days to complete from the step-one "test" date to the step-two "read" date or, - 2.
+A blood test for TB (Interferon-Gamma Release Assay -IGRA) (e.g. QuantiFERON-TB Gold).
+This blood test takes the place of a 2-step TB skin test. - b) If your initial TB test is positive, refer to section #3 POSITIVE TB TEST below on how to address a positive test.

-OR
+2) ANNUAL TB CLEARANCE

-- 2. A blood test for TB (Interferon-Gamma Release Assay (IGRA) test such as QuantiFERON-TB Gold).
-This test will take the place of the 2-step TB skin test. - b) If you have a history of a positive TB test, or if any of your initial TB tests are positive, please refer to the section #3 at the bottom of this page addressing positive TB tests. - 2) ANNUAL TB CLEARANCE You must be in compliance with your TB clearance at all times while in the Occupational Therapy Assistant Program - a) You have two options for annual TB testing. - 1.
-A TB skin test which needs to be done PRIOR to the expiration of the previous TB skin test.
-If the interval between the testing is greater than 364 days, the two-step must be repeated.
+- a) If you have received a TB skin test within the last 12 months, you have two options for annual TB testing. - 1.
+One TB skin test done PRIOR to the expiration of the previous TB skin test (2 TB skin tests within 364 days).
+If the interval between the testing is greater than 364 days, the two-step series must be repeated. or. - 2.
+A blood test for TB (Interferon-Gamma Release Assay (IGRA) test, e.g. QuantiFERON-TB Gold).
+This test will take the place of the annual TB skin test.

-OR

-2. A blood test for TB (Interferon-Gamma Release Assay (IGRA) test such as QuantiFERON-TB Gold).
-This test will take the place of the 2-step TB skin test.